Accessibility statement for Reverse Your Thinking® Mortgage

 Let us know what you think If you enjoyed using the Reverse Your Thinking® Mortgage website, or if you had trouble with any part of it, please get in touch.
 We'd like to hear from you in any of the following ways:

 Title III (Public Accommodations)Nondiscrimination on the Basis of Disability by Public Accommodations and in Commercial Facilities This title prohibits private places of public accommodation from discriminating against individuals with disabilities.
 Examples of public accommodations include privately-owned, leased or operated facilities like hotels, restaurants, retail merchants, doctor’s offices, golf courses, private schools, day care centers, health clubs, sports stadiums, movie theaters, and so on.
-This title sets the minimum standards for accessibility for alterations and new construction of facilities.
-It also requires public accommodations to remove barriers in existing buildings where it is easy to do so without much difficulty or expense.
-This title directs businesses to make "reasonable modifications" to their usual ways of doing things when serving people with disabilities.
-It also requires that they take steps necessary to communicate effectively with customers with vision, hearing, and speech disabilities.
-This title is regulated and enforced by the U.S. Department of Justice.

 Title IV (Telecommunications) This title requires telephone and Internet companies to provide a nationwide system of interstate and intrastate telecommunications relay services that allows individuals with hearing and speech disabilities to communicate over the telephone.
 This title also requires closed captioning of federally funded public service announcements.
 This title is regulated by the Federal Communication Commission.